huggingface/blog/switch_transformers.md

 Therefore, it is important to revisit the routing algorithm to tackle this issue.
 Recently, Google developed the so-called "Expert Choice (EC)" algorithm.
 The top-k tokens are assigned to the experts with a pre-determined buffer capacity rather than having tokens chosen for the top-k experts.
 This approach significantly improves training efficiency and downstream performance.
 Besides, it even guarantees load-balancing and allows for a variable number of experts for each token.
 In an 8B/64E (8 billion activated parameters, 64 experts) model, EC routing accelerates training convergence more than two times compared to the top-1 and top-2 gating mechanisms.
 Read more about the method in the [original blog post](https://ai.googleblog.com/2022/11/mixture-of-experts-with-expert-choice.html).

-Microsoft introduced X-MoE, which consists of routers that use a learnable temperature, by estimating the routing scores on a low-dimensional hypersphere.

 ## How good are these models?

 Switch Transformer checkpoints that have been publicly released were pre-trained on the [C4 dataset](https://huggingface.co/datasets/c4), with [masked language modeling](https://huggingface.co/tasks/fill-mask).
 Therefore they are not ready to use in a sequence-to-sequence formulation such as [Flan-T5](https://huggingface.co/docs/transformers/model_doc/flan-t5), for instance.
 One needs to fine-tune the models to a task of preference before using it.
 However, the authors published some results of the fine-tuned checkpoints and the results seem to be better than classic T5 models.
+The following results were all taken from the original [Switch Transformers](https://arxiv.org/pdf/2101.03961.pdf) paper.

 | Model | GLUE | SQuAD | SuperGLUE | Winogrande (XL) |
 | :---: | :---: | :---: | :---: | :---: |